crichez/holetopia/README.md

 ## Overview

 The site is hosted using Apache httpd on Ubuntu 24.04.1 LTS.
-SSL certificates are managed by certbot and Let's Encrypt.
+TLS certificates are managed by certbot and Let's Encrypt.
 DNS servers are hosted by Gandi and use DNSSEC, the zone file is included.
 We don't serve any content, only the following redirects:
 * `holetopia.com` => `twitch.tv/ashleyroboto`